Glossary

 How Instance Segmentation Relates to AI Automation and Chatbots

-While instance segmentation is primarily associated with computer vision, it plays a significant role in the broader field of AI automation.
-By providing detailed visual understanding, instance segmentation enables automation systems to interact intelligently with the physical world.
+While instance segmentation is a computer vision task, it plays a major role in AI automation by providing detailed visual understanding so automation systems can interact intelligently with the physical world.

 Integration with AI Automation